 I work with adults (18 and up), couples (married or not, opposite sex or same sex), families, and groups.

-Individual sessions are 1 hour.
-Sessions with couples and family are 90 minutes.
+Individual and couples sessions are 1 hour.
 Longer sessions for any client are available if necessary or desired.
-As an example, sometimes clients prefer double sessions.
+As an example, some clients come for 1.5 hour and 2 hour sessions.
+Couples sessions always benefit from being longer than 1 hour if possible.

 There are a few exceptions that are required by law and we will go over them in our first meeting.
 Additionally, a therapist cannot tell anyone that you are in therapy without your permission.